harryodell/PfSS/README.md

 The arguments should be passed as integers, however, failing this the user will be given another opportunity.
 Given that no parameters are attempted to be passed or that the user has failed to pass the arguments correctly after three attempts, the model will revert to default parameters.

-### Visualization prompt
+Following the initialization of the model, the user will be asked to input whether they would like to save a plot of the agent and infant populations.

-Following the initialization of the model, the user will be asked to input whether they would like to see the visualization of the animation.
-We use ```matplotlib.animation.FuncAnimation()``` to make the animation - this function provides a plot of the current state of the model following each iteration and is recommended because of its use in helping the user understand the interactions within the model.
+Following this, an animation of the model will appear.
+We use ```matplotlib.animation.FuncAnimation()``` to make the animation - this function provides a plot of the current state of the model following each iteration and is recommended because of its use in helping the user understand the interactions within the model

 An example of the how the visualization should appear is given: